makozort/RDwindowspasswordgrabber/README.md

 # rubber ducky windows password grabber
-a PEN testing script for the rubber ducky that grabs the users login passwords, they will need to be decrypted using NTML method
+I am not responsible for any misuse of this script, you may only use it for PEN testing systems you own or have permission to do so to a PEN testing script for the rubber ducky that grabs the users login passwords, they will need to be decrypted using NTML method

 makes exception, downloads mimikatz, grabs user passwords, emails them to you via gmail, and cleans up after for you and targets safety :)